-In COMMON GOOD CONSTITUTIONALISM, Adrian Vermeule critiques the "typical formulation" for protection of rights under both strict scrutiny and proportionality, where "rights of the individual... are opposed" to the "political collective" and "must be balanced against each other."
-Vermeule argues that "[r]ights, properly understood, are always ordered to the common good . . . .
-The issue is not balancing or override by extrinsic considerations, but internal specification and determination of the rights' . . . proper boundaries or limits."
+In COMMON GOOD CONSTITUTIONALISM, Adrian Vermeule critiques the "typical formulation" for protection of rights under both strict scrutiny and proportionality, where "rights of the individual . . . are opposed" to the "political collective" and "must be balanced against each other."1 Vermeule argues that "[r]ights, properly understood, are always ordered to the common good ....
+The issue is not balancing or override by extrinsic considerations, internal specification determination but and of the rights' . . . proper boundaries or limits."
 In the religious exercise context, Vermeule does not explicitly describe his preferred legal framework for protecting these constitutional rights.
 But he does identify, with concern, an instance where government interfered